-With disintermediation on the rise, and with more and more customers demanding digital access to companies, there is no better way to welcome your end-customers than to invite them into your ‘digital hotel’.
+With disintermediation on the rise, and with more and more customers demanding digital access to companies, there is no better way to welcome your end-customers than to invite them into your ‘digital customer communities’.
 This concept is made possible by the powerful social media community software available in today’s market, which allows you to easily segment content by any number of criteria.
-You can think of these communities as digital hotels that can be architected in any number of ways, but generally consist of three key meeting places: private, digital meeting rooms located on the upper floors of the hotel, public meeting rooms for presentations and seminars, and a lounge/bar area located on the ground floor of the hotel.
+You can think of these communities as digital customer communities that can be architected in any number of ways, but generally consist of three key meeting places: private, digital meeting rooms located on the upper floors of the hotel, public meeting rooms for presentations and seminars, and a lounge/bar area located on the ground floor of the hotel.

 Private, Digital Meeting Rooms:

 Since private, digital rooms are built using social media community tools, there is no limit to the number of rooms that can be created.
 In one situation, Company A created 1,400 private rooms, one for each customer.
 Customers use their private room to meet with Company A’s sales engineers and field service personnel to discuss ongoing business issues.

 When needed, Company A brings in specialists to join the digital conversation like distributors or subject matter experts (SMEs) from their company or the industry.
 These rooms also are where the Annual Operational plan for each customer gets created with their Sales Engineer.
 The annual operational plan forms for each customer are available in their digital room and are pre-filled with relevant operational data.
 The Sales Engineer and customer fill out the current year’s goals, metrics, and action items, notifying all group members when a change is made until the plan is finalized.
 Past year plans and other critical documents are also stored in the room where everyone can access them.